SFDO-Tooling/CumulusCI/docs/unlocked_package.rst

 * `Enable DevHub Features in Your Org <https://developer.salesforce.com/docs/atlas.en-us.packagingGuide.meta/packagingGuide/sfdx_setup_enable_devhub.htm>`_.
 * `Enable Unlocked and Second-Generation Managed Packaging <https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_setup_enable_secondgen_pkg.htm>`_.
-* Connect the DevHub org to the CumulusCI keychain by running ``cci org connect devhub``.
-(This is necessary even if ``sfdx`` has already authenticated to the DevHub.)
+* Connect the Dev Hub org to the CumulusCI keychain by running ``cci org connect devhub``.
+(This is necessary even if ``sfdx`` has already authenticated to the Dev Hub).
-* To create an unlocked package with a namespace, you must also create a new Developer Edition org to `Create and Register Your Namespace <https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_unlocked_pkg_create_namespace.htm>`_, and link the namespace to your DevHub.
+* To create an unlocked package with a namespace, you must also create a new Developer Edition org to `Create and Register Your Namespace <https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_unlocked_pkg_create_namespace.htm>`_, and link the namespace to your Dev Hub.